7 ways Frederiksberg will win your heart

 Although it's situated right between Copenhagen's Nørrebro and Vesterbro neighbourhoods, Frederiksberg is actually a municipality on its own.
 Nicknamed "The Green Village of Copenhagen", Frederiksberg is known for its broad avenues, big houses and elegant parks.
 Put this together with lots of great restaurants and a very unique museum, and you'll have more than enough good reasons why you should pay Frederiksberg a visit.

 If you're searching for a cosy place to stay, look no further.
 Central Hotel & Café may be located just outside Frederiksberg, but this hotel is just so incredibly charming that we had to include it anyway.
 With only one room, it must be (at least one of) the smallest hotels in the world.
-Its tiny café is also worth visiting for a cup of The Coffee Collective's excellent coffee.
+Its tiny café is also worth visiting for a cup of excellent coffee from The Coffee Collective.

 One of the best things about Frederiksberg is the city's many green oases and beautiful flower gardens.
 Take for instance The University Garden, which is one of the city's lesser-known, but botanically interesting gardens, which makes it a big attraction for students and employees at Copenhagen University's Science Department.